viclai/FB2Email/README.md

 # Synopsis

-*FB2Email* is a personal side project in development which creates a Google Chrome extension that enables the user to convert Facebook posts to a format that is readable and more applicable to e-mail.
+*FB2Email* is a personal side project in development which creates a Google Chrome extension that enables the user to convert Facebook posts to a format that is readable and more applicable for e-mail.

 ![screenshot](hub/screenshot.gif "FB2Email")